 With 10 Grammy Awards, he is revered in jazz circles.
 With one Oscar win, six best score nominations, one best song nomination, and four Golden Globe nominations, Grusin is a living legend in Hollywood.
 He scored such illustrious films as “The Graduate” (the soundtrack famously featured Simon & Garfunkel songs along with several instrumental pieces by Grusin), “On Golden Pond,” “The Firm” (the daring soundtrack consists of piano solos), “The Fabulous Baker Boys,” “Havana,” “Tootsie,” “Heaven Can Wait,” and “3 Days of the Condor.”

-Working in film and TV since the late ‘60s, Grusin composed scores for five dozen feature films, and has won numerous awards for his soundtrack and record work, including an Academy Award for Robert Redford’s “Milagro Beanfield War” in 1988.
+Working in film and TV since the late ‘60s, Grusin composed scores for five dozen feature films, and has won numerous awards for his soundtrack and record work, including an Academy Award for Robert Redford’s 1988 “Milagro Beanfield War,” which will be shown at the Boe on Sunday, March 1 at 3:30 pm.

 Grusin’s enduring legacy will be honored at the 8th annual Boulder Jewish Film Festival.
 The films he scored – alphabetically from “Absence of Malice” to “Yakuza” – are among the best of the era, and he worked with every A-list director in Hollywood.
 Robert Redford and Sydney Pollack are his most frequent collaborators.